 Pre-mixed hemp seeds, chia seeds and crushed nuts: to blend into your snacks and meals, such as oatmeal, smoothies, salads from a restaurant, etc.

-- Single-serving packets of nut butter: I love using Justin's almond butter packets (1.15 ounces) which is perfect for squeezing onto rice crackers, fruit or mixing into oatmeal.
+- Single-serving packets of nut butter: We love using Justin's almond butter packets (1.15 ounces) which is perfect for squeezing onto rice crackers, fruit or mixing into oatmeal.

 Mixed nuts and dried fruit: all you need is a handful every few hours to help keep you full and energized.